ZijieJin/scComm/README.md

 - Single-cell RNA-seq gene expression data with cell annotations.
 The gene expression matrix is a gene-by-cell matrix, and cell annotations are provided by a tow-column csv file, including cell names and cell types.

 - (optional) custom Ligand-receptor database.
-User can also provide other L-R databases, which is a two-column csv file indicating ligands and receptors.
+User can also provide other L-R databases, which is a two-column csv file indicating ligands and receptors without header.

 - (optional) downstream regulation database.
 User can also provide other downstream regulation databaases.
 The file format should be the same as  `dorothea.rds`